claroline/Claroline/doc/tags/README.md

     'object_response' => [Boolean] // Optional.
 Define if returned values are casted to class option.
 If not, it is simply an array of values.
 False by default. 'class' option is required.
     'ordered_by' => [String]       // Optional.
 Field to order.
 Define order of casted returned objects. 'id' by default. 'class' option is required.
     'order' => [String]            // Optional.
 Order.
 Define order of casted returned objects.
 'ASC' by default. 'class' option is required.
+    'ids' => [Array]               // Optional.
+List of ids.
+Only objects that have their id in the list will be fetched.
 )

 Here is an example to fetch all workspaces tagged as "My Tags", ordered by name :